ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
-Sometimes our data contains PII information which needs to be kept to a need-to-know basis and only for a given time.
+Sometimes our data contains PII information which needs to be restricted to a need-to-know basis and kept only for a limited time.

 # Limiting access